 We were told that Arc 1950 was different from the other resorts in its traditional architecture.
 It did feel nice when we wandered along the pedestrian streets of the village.
 The tall chalets of Arc 1950 were intentionally designed to blend with the surrounding area.

-Arc 1950 is the newest addition to the resort of Les Arcs and opened in 2003 just below Arc 2000.
-We loved the view of the Mont Blanc.
+Arc 1950 is the newest addition to the resort of Les Arcs and opened in 2003, just below Arc 2000.
+We loved the view of Mont Blanc.

 The Varet télécabine

 In less than 6 minutes the télécabine reached the lower terminal of the Téléphérique de l’Aiguille Rouge (2,679m).
-During the ride we admired the snow-capped peaks of the Mont Blanc massif.
-Little by little the vast ski domain of Arc 2000 revealed itself as well as the ridge line between the Aiguille Grive (2,733m) and the Pointe du Four (2,469m).
+During the ride, we admired the snow-capped peaks of the Mont Blanc massif.
+Little by little, the vast ski domain of Arc 2000 revealed itself and the ridge line between the Aiguille Grive (2,733m) and the Pointe du Four (2,469m).

 At the upper terminal of the gondolas, the view was already amazing: the Arc 2000 valley, the Aiguille Grive and the Pointe du Four.
 Beyond it are the mountains of the Beaufortain massif.